stevearrants/style/docs/interfacewriting.md

 > Click **Help > Contact Technical Support**.

 If the interface item is incorrectly spelled or capitalized, go with the way it is presented in the interface.
-The reader often looks for *exactly* that spelling.
+The reader often looks for *precisely* that spelling.
 Put in a ticket to get the interface changed.

 ### Direct the reader